Efficient Stable Population Protocols for Parity and Beyond: Efficient Protocols with Anomaly Detection

 \subsection{System of Weights}

-In this section, we formulate the MC+ protocol, which creates \emph{weights} that are disjoint sets of agents.
+In this section, we introduce the MC+ protocol, which creates \emph{weights} that are disjoint sets of agents.
 Weight $W_i$ is a set consisting of $2^i$ agents.
 The weight creation rounds are indexed by integers $r=0,1,2,\ldots,LOG + 2$.
 In round $r$, the protocol creates $W_r$, consisting of $2^r$ agents.
 If each of these agents is assigned unit mass, then $W_r$, composed of $2^r$ agents, has a total mass of $2^r$.
 At the start of the protocol, all followers are in state $\phi$, which marks free agents.
-At the beginning of each subsequent round $r$, if the leader has not yet reached a final state $max(r)$ or $Max(r)$, it adopts state $\lambda_r$, which serves as the precursor of $W_r$ carrying its mass $2^r$.
+At the beginning of each subsequent round $r$ the leader posessing state $\lambda$ adopts state $\lambda_r$, which serves as the precursor of weight $W_r$ carrying its mass $2^r$.
 The leader then transfers this mass to the first free agent it encounters via transition: $\lambda_r+\phi\rightarrow \lambda+w_r(r)$, where $\lambda$ denotes a non-final leader state that carries no mass.
 Agents participating in the creation of $W_r$ have states $w_r(i)$, indicating that the agent possessing it belongs to $W_r$ and holds mass $2^i$ from that weight.
-Creating the weight is accomplished by a transition that divides the mass greater than $2^0$ between two agents: $w_r(i)+\phi\rightarrow w_r(i-1)+w_r(i-1)$.
-This process completes when all agents in $W_r$ have mass $1$, that is, when they reach state $w_r(0)$.
+Creating the weight is accomplished by a transition that divides the mass greater than $2^0=1$ between two agents: $w_r(i)+\phi\rightarrow w_r(i-1)+w_r(i-1)$ when $i>0$.
+This process completes when all agents in $W_r$ have state $w_r(0)$ carrying mass 1.